mixxxdj/manual/source/chapters/user_interface.rst

 -------------------

 **Talk Button**
-  Hold this button and talk to mix the microphone input into the Mixxx master output.
+  Hold this button and talk to mix the microphone input into the Mixxx Main output.
 Short click on the button for latching.
 This is handy for talking for an extended period, for example when :ref:`streaming <live-broadcasting>` a radio show.
 When in Latch mode, click again to mute the microphone input.